Loma Linda Academy

-LLA comprises four separate, semi-autonomous schools: Loma Linda Academy Children's Center, a preschool, Loma Linda Elementary, an elementary school; Loma Linda Academy Junior High, a junior high school; and Loma Linda Academy, a high school.
-In addition to an academy-wide head of schools, each school has its own principal.
-The current head of schools is Iveth Valenzuela.

 History

 The school was founded on January 13, 1906, with six students in a pitched tent on Sanitarium Hill, Loma Linda.
 It was previously named Loma Linda Union Academy.
 In 1921, as the school continued to grow, LLA had its first graduated class.
 In the 1930s, a building, now known as Franz Hall, was constructed in an effort to continue as a thriving school.

+Forty-two years later after the school was founded, the main building of the school was burned down in a fire, resulting in multiple records and documents being lost.

 In 1969, San Timoteo Creek, which forms the northern boundary of the school's property, flooded the entire school and parts of the city, causing hundreds of thousands of dollars in damage to the school.

-Academic structure

-Children's Center

-Loma Linda Academy Children's Center provides care for children ages 3 months through 5 years.
-The current director is Mariana Mitroi.

-Elementary

-Loma Linda Elementary includes transitional kindergarten through sixth grade.
-The current principal is Ronald Trautwein.

-Junior high

-Loma Linda Academy Junior High comprises seventh and eighth grades.
-The current principal is Amy Cornwall.

-High school

-Loma Linda Academy includes ninth through twelfth grades.
-The current principal is Hans Figueroa.
-The high school has more than 450 students.

 Accreditation

 Loma Linda Academy is accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges, and the Adventist Accrediting Association.